Introduction

 • The warm, wet climate and gentler hills of the west of England make it suitable for dairy farming.
 34% of England’s cattle are farmed in the South West.

 • Sheep are commonly farmed in hillier areas, particularly where cool summers and high rainfall are unsuitable for growing crops.
-20% of England’s sheep herd is in the South West and 20% are in the North West.
+21% of England’s sheep herd is in the North West and 20% is in the the South West.

 • Poultry can be reared indoors and requires less land compared to other types of farming.
 Therefore, poultry farming is less dependent on environmental factors such as climate, altitude or soil type, so is less geographically constrained.